kmd6225/college_football_db/read_me.md

 This repository contains database code used to create and maintain a College Football Database.
 There are three planned components:

   1).
-Python Functions used to scrape college football reference during ETL.
+Python Functions used to scrape college football reference during ETL. \n 2).
-  2).
 SQL Procedures used to load the data scraped via the python functions into fact and dimension tables.
-Corresponding ddl/dml also included.
+Corresponding ddl/dml also included. \n
   3).
-A python database application (GUI) for easy querying of the data
+A python database application (GUI) for easy querying of the data \n

 The initial focus of the Database will be on Big Ten teams but may expand to other conferences.